advename/The-React-Library-guide/README.md

 }
 ```

-Until ESM, you had to execute code in order to find out what module was loaded or not.
+Until ESM, you had to execute code to find out what module was loaded or not.
 Static module loading gives you less flexibility, but it comes with several benefits.
 - **code is more readable** - developers and tools (e.g. bundlers) can understand the code without running the code (Modules can be statically analyzed)
 - **code runs faster** - exports are "pre-defined" before even running the script (static) ^[https://exploringjs.com/es6/ch_modules.html#_benefit-faster-lookup-of-imports] ^[[node.js - The difference between "require(x)" and "import x" - Stack Overflow](https://stackoverflow.com/a/46677972/3673659)]
 - **tree shaking** - bundlers can remove unused exports since they are certain which ones will be used (more about that in a bit) ^[https://exploringjs.com/es6/ch_modules.html#_benefit-dead-code-elimination-during-bundling]